TosbackCgusBridge-Bot/CGUs-versions/Advair/Privacy Policy.md

         *   Volunteering in Kenya: a once in a lifetime experience
         *   On the job with GSK's medical device research team
         *   Treating malaria: Making a change from the inside
-        *   Simon Wright, Head of Child Survival at Save the Children gives a partnership perspective
+        *   A partnership perspective with Simon Wright, Save the Children
         *   War and peace: Ivo, Nobel prize winner
         *   Changing Lives
         *   GSK and The National Museum of African American History and Culture
-        *   From the GSK archives: William Allen, scientist, businessman, abolitionist
+        *   GSK archives: William Allen, scientist, businessman, abolitionist
-        *   Persevering to accelerate your career success: lessons from an engineer
+        *   Persevere to accelerate your career success: lessons from an engineer
         *   Making the global goals our business
-        *   Charting a path to success: my International Women's Day advice is for everyone
+        *   My International Women's Day advice is for everyone
         *   Making healthy cool in school through Get HYPE Philly!
         *   Engineers as leaders: The art of the possible over the probable
         *   Work Together, Give Together